-Posidonia 2016 officially sets sail from June 6-10 … but the parties and receptions have already begun.
-While the high-profile forum is mostly a closed shop, members of the public can attend the Posidonia 5km running event (June 4) and also the vast shipping exhibition held throughout the week at the Metropolitan Expo Centre.
+Posidonia 2018 officially sets sail from June 4-8 … but for many, the parties and receptions begin in the week or so before.
+While the high-profile forum is mostly a closed shop, members of the public can attend the Posidonia 5km running event (Sunday, June 3) and also the vast shipping exhibition held throughout the week at the Metropolitan Expo Centre.

-The whole international shipping community descends on Athens – in particular the Athenian Riviera and the prices in all the hotels soar (Posidonia Prices, we call them!).
-It’s a time for people to re-connect with their clients; to really network; to hand out a lot of business cards and to meet new people with the potential in future to do business all round the world.
+The whole international shipping community descends on Athens – in particular the Athenian Riviera.
+It’s a time for people to re-connect with their clients; to really network; to hand out a lot of business cards (literally thousands change hands!) and to meet new people with the potential in future to do business all round the world.
 Germans, Norwegians, English, Japanese, Chinese – you really get everyone.
 You lay the groundwork here, but the real deals are done later on – after you get back from the golf courses and the yacht parties.

 There’s the huge Posidonia Exhibition, which is like an absolutely vast “show and tell” of all the latest shipping happenings and technology, out near the airport.
-There are exhibits from everyone from shipyards to brokers to banks to engine makers to ship registers to rope makers to oil traders!
+There are about a thousand exhibits from everyone from shipyards to brokers to banks to engine makers to ship registers to rope makers to oil traders!
 People do have a mosey on down there during the day to take a look around.
 But the thing that really makes Posidonia are the parties.

 Aegean Petroleum are also known for putting on one of the best Posidonia bashes in town.
-Last time, they had synchronized swimmers and Antonio Remos singing.
+In 2014, they had synchronized swimmers and Antonio Remos singing.
 And some of the big ship owners have thrown parties where they have their yacht parked outside the venue.

 During the official Posidonia Week, there’s a lot going on every night.
-Parties in Piraeus, at the Yacht Club; loads going on at Island in Varkiza; at Asteras in Glyfada.
-You do have to pick and choose what you’re going to go to or you’ll be exhausted halfway through the week.
+There are parties in Piraeus, at the Yacht Club; loads going on at Island in Varkiza; at Asteras in Glyfada.
+You do have to pick and choose what you’re going to go to or you’ll be exhausted half way through the week.

 Marinakis (the shipping tycoon Evangelos Marinakis of Capital Ship Management) is another of the really hot tickets to get hold of.
-Last time, there were dancing girls and Gloria Gaynor belting out the classics at Balux Prive.
+During a recent Posidonia, they had dancing girls and Gloria Gaynor belting out classics at Balux Prive.
 A lot of the parties are held around this part of Athens so you can literally spend the night hopping from one party to the next.
 Although rumour has it that some of the big shipping companies will move their parties to Stavros Niarchos this year.

 Lots of companies hold Open Houses as well.
 Some of the shipping offices are very impressive; really beautiful, and they open them up for the day.

 People do jockey for the best tickets during Posidonia.
 Everyone’s trying to get to these parties.
-This week, I’m suddenly very popular!
-Friends are calling me out of the blue.
+The week before, I’m suddenly very popular!
+Friends call me out of the blue.
 They’ll say, “I think I’m going to come to your party and bring my friend, is that okay?”
 They’ll literally invite themselves!

 A lot of parties do seem to be on lock down now since the crisis.
-For instance, last time, Aegean sent a ‘gold bar’ where you had to scan in a code that then told you how to RSVP.
-Capital is strictly barcoded, and Clarksons say they will release a secret code just before the event to stop party crashers.
+For instance, last time, Aegean sent a ‘gold bar’ in the post and you had to scan in a code that then told you how to RSVP.
+Capital is strictly barcoded, and Clarksons release a secret code just before the event to stop party crashers.

 In recent years, there’s definitely been a paring back of the scale of events.
-There’s been some very bad press during the worst of the crisis.
+There was some very bad press during the worst of the crisis.
 Which to me was unjustified.
 People in shipping work extremely hard.
 And so they throw a party every two years for all the people who help them.

 Posidonia is a big deal because everybody comes.
 International visitors love it here.
 They have a lot of goodwill towards Greece and they really appreciate the Athens Riviera.
 And because it’s only held every second year, it doesn’t feel like “same old, same old”, like it might if it was an annual event.

-The whole sporting calendar aspect of Posidonia has also become more of a “thing”.
+The whole sporting calendar aspect of Posidonia has also become more of a “thing” in recent years.
 There’s the Golfing and Soccer Tournaments; the Racing Event.
-The Yachting Cup is always extremely competitive.
+The Yachting Cup especially is always extremely competitive.
 Some of the big owners decide “we will win this year” and hire professionals to crew for them.
 People get very excited about the yacht race.